OSGConnect/connectbook/start/data/osgconnect-storage.md

 `local-scratch` is meant for temporary storage, and is implemented as fast local disk for each submit node.
 It is a good practice to run your jobs on `local-scratch` and move the output data to a secondary local disk as soon as possible.
 NOTE: data on `local-scratch` is automatically removed after 30 days and is not backed up.

 ### stash
-Stash provides medium term storage (less 6 months) for users.
 Stash is a distributed shared filesystem mounted on all our submit nodes, and is therefore slower than local-scratch.
 There is no disk quota imposed, nor a automatic purge, on stash.
 However, the data on stash is not backed up, so you should regularly transfer your data on stash to a long term archival system.
 If you are transfering a large amount of data, please use the Globus transfer service.
 For more details check the articles on [data transfer techniques](https://opensciencegrid.freshdesk.com/a/solutions/folders/12000013267).

 **Note: Files and directories that have not been accessed for over six months may be deleted.**